 AirDrop sharing works between iPhone, iPod touch and iPad devices that run iOS 7 or later, between Macs running OS X Mavericks and later, as well as across OS X Yosemite Macs and iPhone, iPod touch and iPad devices running iOS 8 or later.

-AirDrop must be manually enabled in Control Center on iOS devices and in the Mac’s Finder for it to work.
-On iOS, swipe up from the bottom of the screen to bring up Control Center and tap AirDrop to select your discoverability mode.
+Is AirDrop not working?
+First, you have to enable AirDrop on your iOS devices and in the Mac’s Finder for it to work.
+On iOS, go to Settings > General > AirDrop to select your discoverability mode.

 To control whom you can share content with, use the following AirDrop options:

-- Off—no one can see your device but you can still AirDrop items to others.
+- Receiving Off — No one can see your device but you can still AirDrop items to others.

-On OS X, select AirDrop in the Finder’s Go menu, or hit Command (⌘) – Shift (⇧) – R. You can also open a new Finder window and click AirDrop in the sidebar (to show the sidebar, hit Command (⌘) – Option (⌥) – S).
+On Mac, select AirDrop in the Finder’s Go menu, or hit Command – Shift – R. You can also open a new Finder window and click AirDrop in the sidebar (to show the sidebar, hit Command – Option – S).

-Adjust AirDrop visibility by clicking the link next to ”Allow me to be discovered by” in the AirDrop window, and then choose between Off, Contacts Only and Everyone.
+Adjust AirDrop visibility by clicking the link next to ”Allow me to be discovered by” in the AirDrop window.
+Then choose between Off, Contacts Only and Everyone.
 Again, selecting Everyone is the best way to prevent complications arising from limiting AirDrop to the more private Contacts Only option.

 The AirDrop protocol needs Bluetooth to detect if the devices are in close proximity of one another, and Wi-Fi to transfer data (one exception being a legacy Wi-Fi-only AirDrop mode on 2012 or older Macs).
 Once presence information is established, content is beamed via Wi-Fi.
 If Wi-Fi is on and Bluetooth is off, or vice versa, AirDrop won’t work.

-This convenient option isn’t accessible via the AirDrop share sheet, however.
-For instance, if you disable Bluetooth and then try to AirDrop a web link through Safari’s Share sheet, you’ll be greeted with a message saying, “To use AirDrop, turn on Bluetooth”.
+However, this convenient option isn’t accessible via the AirDrop share sheet.
+For instance, if you disable Bluetooth and then try to AirDrop a web link through Safari’s Share sheet, you’ll see a message saying, “To use AirDrop, turn on Bluetooth”.

 On the iPhone, iPod touch and iPad, you can simply tap the AirDrop icon in the AirDrop menu to automatically turn on Wi-Fi and Bluetooth in case either, or both, is disabled.

-Are your devices within 30 feet of each other?
+Make sure your devices are within 30 feet of each other